11 unforgettable Caribbean vacations for the whole family

 Below the hurricane belt, this Caribbean vacation spot is an arid island full of cactuses, not rainforests (Photo: Explore Bonaire)

-If your family likes to scuba dive and snorkel—and wants to spend a whole Caribbean vacation doing it—Bonaire is far and away the favorite island destination for blowing bubbles underwater.
-Known as the shore diving capital of the world, this island in the Dutch Antilles even has drive-through stations where you can refill air tanks, not to mention unlimited shore diving from many of its resorts.
+If your family likes to scuba dive and snorkel, Bonaire is far and away the favorite island destination for blowing bubbles underwater.
+Known as the shore diving capital of the world, this spot in the Dutch Antilles even has drive-through stations where you can refill air tanks, not to mention unlimited shore diving from many of its resorts.
 Just don’t come to Bonaire seeking palm trees.
 Below the hurricane belt, this Caribbean vacation spot is an arid island full of cactuses, not rainforests.

 9. Cancun, Mexico